calliope-project/callio.pe/content/pages/publications.md

 ---
 title: "Publications"
+description: "A list of research that used Calliope, with a focus on academic publications."
 ---

 This page lists the publicly available work based on Calliope which we are aware of.
 [Contact us](mailto:stefan.pfenninger@usys.ethz.ch) if you have a publication that you would like to be listed here.